spd010273/event_manager/docs/usage.md

 <uri>?param1=value1&param2=value2&....
 ```

+Additionally, a special bindpoint within URIs exists: __BASE_URL__, which will be overwritten with the value of the GUC event_manager.base_url, if present.

 ## When Function

 When functions act as a gatekeeper to the event queue, preventing spurious entries from making their way into the queue.